skukreja123/FYP-defect-dection-backend/README.md

   "prediction": "Hole",
   "confidence": 0.94
 }
-➤ GET /results
+GET /results
-Description: Retrieve logged prediction history (if implemented).
+Description: Retrieve the history of logged predictions (if implemented).

 Response: JSON list of predictions.